Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Results

 To more quantitatively characterize the surface topology of the TFLN sidewalls, we computed the surface power spectral density (PSD) from the AFM scans. \Cref{fig:afm_psd} shows the PSD curves before and after ALE on TFLN.
-Using AFM scans, the initial RMS sidewall roughness is measured to be $1.75 \pm 0.80$ nm and an average roughness of $1.25 \pm 0.60$ nm.
-After applying 50 cycles, $R_q$ and $R_a$ are measured to be $3.1 \pm 0.55$ nm and $2.61 \pm 0.56$ nm, respectively.
-The PSD is observed to increase over all spatial frequencies, particularly at low frequencies $\lesssim 0.5$ nm\textsuperscript{-1}.
-The enhancement at low frequencies indicates that longer wavelength features are accentuated by the process compared to those of shorter wavelength.
+Using AFM scans, the initial RMS sidewall roughness is measured to be $0.82 \pm 0.25$ nm and an average roughness of $0.65 \pm 0.16$ nm.
+After 50 cycles, $R_q$ and $R_a$ are measured as $0.55 \pm 0.13$ nm and $0.44 \pm 0.12$ nm, respectively.
+The PSD is observed to decrease over all measured spatial frequencies.
+Therefore, despite the roughening observed on flat LN surfaces, sidewall smoothing is still observed owing to the isotropic nature of the process.

-Despite this increase in roughness after ALE, the sample roughness can be decreased below its initial value by an RCA clean.
-The RCA clean consisted of a 5:1:1 ratio of water:ammonium hydroxide:hydrogen peroxide solution at \SI{80}{\degreeCelsius}~for 10 minutes.
-After an RCA clean following ALE of the TFLN sample, the measured R$_q$ and R$_a$ decrease to $0.86 \pm 0.50$ nm and $0.59 \pm 0.41$ nm, respectively. \Cref{fig:afm_psd} shows that after the RCA clean, the roughness at nearly all spatial frequencies is reduced below the original values.
-These observations suggest that the roughness induced by the ALE process is from redeposition of LiF and MgF$_2$.